ryan-allan/SDK/1.0/source_code/README.md

 <strong><a href="/1.0/source_code/skycore_sdk.php">Click Here for the SDK Source Code</a></strong>.

-The <a href="/1.0/source_code/skycore_sdk_API_Call_example.php">API Call Example</a> is a small and simple implementation of the SDK's makeAPI_Call method to help give new users a good idea of how the SDK works.
+The <a href="/1.0/source_code/skycore_sdk_API_Call_example.php">API Call Example</a> is a small and simple implementation of the SDK's makeAPI_Call method to help give new users a good idea of how the API calls work.
 A user will need to add the API key and URL here:
 <pre>
 include ('skycore_sdk.php');
 //-------API ACCESS INFO-------